|Router Security||Mesh Routers||

 From the beginning routers have been complex devices with more configuration options than anyone could possibly understand, myself included.
 On the whole, however, I view the complexity as a good thing, as it offers many options for better security.
 But, these dozens of options are too much for consumers to deal with.

 So, when the time came in early 2016 for new mesh routers to appear on the market, hardware vendors took it as an opportunity to make routers more user-friendly by removing 90% of the features.
 By then, everyone had a smartphone so management of the router was moved from a web interface to a mobile app.
 But phones have small screens and thus little room for the many features that legacy routers offered.
+See the Google Wifi page for some critiques of its mobile app.

 But, every coin has two sides.
 The flip side of easy-to-use is inflexible.
 Consumer focused mesh routers can hardly be tweaked at all.
 For example, they all have a single guest network.
 My favorite router, the Pepwave Surf SOHO can create three networks.
 Some Asus routers can create eight.